-Stop Elder Abuse with Help from Our San Francisco Elder Abuse Lawyer
+Stop Elder Abuse With Help From Our San Francisco Law Firm

-When it is time to place a grandparent, parent, or another family member in a long-term care facility, the last thing on your mind should be your loved one’s safety.
+When it is time to place a grandparent, a parent or another family member in a long-term care facility, the last thing on your mind should be your loved one’s safety.
 Unfortunately, care providers are most often the perpetrators of financial, physical, sexual and mental abuse of the elderly population.
 If you suspect your loved one has been victimized, then you should consult an attorney specializing in elder care.
-When your loved one’s safety and well-being is in jeopardy, a San Francisco elder abuse lawyer can help investigate the circumstances and purse the available remedies.
+When your loved one’s safety and well-being are in jeopardy, a San Francisco elder abuse lawyer can help investigate the circumstances and pursue the available remedies.

 The Brandi Law Firm is committed to helping victims of elder neglect and elder abuse.
 We understand the legal, emotional and medical consequences an injury can have on an elder or dependent adult.
 Our law firm had attorneys who focus on elder care neglect cases.
 We can seek justice on behalf of your loved one, whether that includes suing a nursing home for negligence or pursuing available remedies for abuse.
 We understand nursing home abuse laws and have years of experience helping those who have experienced elder neglect.

 The law provides nursing home residents with specific rights.
 California law provides that residents of long-term care facilities have rights pertaining to their quality of life, privacy, transfer, discharge, visits, medical treatment, confidentiality and freedom from restraint and abuse.
 These rights include:

 - Patients have the right to dignified and respectful treatment.